Welcome to Sofia Murcia Photography: Your Wedding Experience Guide

 Whether to do a first look is 100% your choice.

 Some couples love having a private moment before the ceremony, others prefer to wait for the classic aisle reveal.
+Here are some quick things to think about.

 Photography-Focused Planning Tips